plone/plone.restapi/docs/source/general-concepts.rst

   /++api++2/

 While the system will continue to reply to the calls made to ``/++api++1/``.
-Therefore, new clients will use the new URLs, and od clients will not be aware of the change.
+Therefore, new clients will use the new URLs, and old clients will not be aware of the change.

 .. note::
    This is not entirely true, we plan to provide a way for clients to discover whether the API they are using is the latest, via special calls.